 - To get to your Playlist, sign in and click the My Playlist button.

 - Each keynote, class, vendor item, etc., has a Save To My Playlist button and you can save unlimited numbers of links there.

-- Problem: There is no way to organize your Playlist into folders, or even alphabetically, that I have found, so if you have 100s there, like I do, your Playlist is long.
+- Problem: There is no way to organize your Playlist into folders or even sort it alphabetically.

 - You don't have to sign in to watch anything, but if you do, you have more

 - If you have a FamilySearch account, either as a member of

 the Church of Jesus Christ of Latter-day Saints or one